mancusolab/twas_sim/README.md

     conda activate twas_sim

 ## Overview
 The script `example.sh` will generate a single TWAS statistic using the simulator `sim.py`.
 Please be sure to update the paths in `example.sh` first.
 The script relies on PLINK-formatted genotype data.
 We recommend downloading [1000G](https://data.broadinstitute.org/alkesgroup/LDSCORE/1000G_Phase3_plinkfiles.tgz) for use.
-When you are done with the simulator be sure to enter the command
+When you are done with the simulator be sure to enter the command:

 ```conda deactivate```